ffalt/jam-docker/README.md

 entered as `/usr/share/media/music/Awesome Collection`

-These settings are copied to the database on the first run, you can change them with in the Admin Section of the front-end.
+These settings are copied to the database on the first run, you can change them within the Admin Section of the front-end.

 ```
 module.exports = {